Skip to navigation Skip to content

 • Other - Customer to provide reason for request

-Impact of varying withholding rate
+Impact of varying ongoing withholding rate

-When requesting a change to the CCS withholding percentage customers must indicate the start date for the change – this cannot be a date in the past.
+When requesting a change to the CCS ongoing withholding percentage customers must indicate the start date for the change – this cannot be a date in the past.

-Customers have the option of providing an end date for the varied withholdings.
-Where an end-date is not specified in the initial request, the varied withholding amount will apply until the customer requests the withholdings to change.
+Customers have the option of providing an end date for the varied ongoing withholdings.
+Where an end-date is not specified in the initial request, the varied withholding amount will apply until the customer requests the ongoing withholdings to change.
 Customers are not able to retrospectively end date a varied withholdings request.

 Changing withholding rate - date of effect

-The withholding percentage that applies is the one that is in effect when a service submits attendance information.
-For example, if a child attends a service every day of a week (Mon–Fri), a new withholding percentage is recorded on the Wednesday, and the service submits the session report for the child on the Friday, the new withholding percentage will apply to the whole payment, which is calculated for all sessions in the week (i.e. the old withholding percentage does not apply to the sessions of care delivered on the Monday and Tuesday).
+The ongoing withholding percentage that applies is the one that is in effect when a service submits attendance information.
+For example, if a child attends a service every day of a week (Mon–Fri), a new ongoing withholding percentage is recorded on the Wednesday, and the service submits the session report for the child on the Friday, the new ongoing withholding percentage will apply to the whole payment, which is calculated for all sessions in the week (i.e. the old ongoing withholding percentage does not apply to the sessions of care delivered on the Monday and Tuesday).

-Cash arrangements and voluntary deduction arrangements
+Cash arrangements and voluntary repayment arrangements